pocession/JapanHousePrice/README.md

 ![Missing](/Result/Missing.png?raw=true)
 I will only discuss those real estates containing houses.
 I first exclude data belong to land properties.
 For character variables, I will assign "No_information" to missing values.
 For numeric variables, I will assign either 0 or a dummy number to NAs, depending on the data properties.

+* #### "Region"
-* #### "Region": Only a small fraction of NAs are related to Pre-owned Condominiums.
+Only a small fraction of NAs are related to Pre-owned Condominiums.
 Assign "No_information" to them.

+* #### "Nearest.station.Name"
-* #### "Nearest.station.Name": this variable is related to "Nearest.station.Distance.minute.".
+This variable is related to "Nearest.station.Distance.minute.".
 So let's identify data that contain missing values in "Nearest.station.Name" and "Nearest.station.Distance.minute.".
 Note NAs in "Nearest.station.Distance.minute." have been transformed to 165 in previous section.
 We then assign "No_station" to those data.
 Lastly, we exclude data that contains station names but without any distance information.

+* #### "Transaction.price.Unit.price.m.2."
-* #### "Transaction.price.Unit.price.m.2.": As there are already  "Transaction.price.Unit.price.total." and "Area.m.2.", this variable is redundant.
+As there are already  "Transaction.price.Unit.price.total." and "Area.m.2.", this variable is redundant.
 I will exclude this variable from the data set later.

+* #### "Frontage.road.Direction"
-* #### "Frontage.road.Direction": this variable is related to other two variables: "Frontage.road.Classification" and "Frontage.road.Breadth.m.".
+This variable is related to other two variables: "Frontage.road.Classification" and "Frontage.road.Breadth.m.".
 If the data does not contain any facing road, then NAs are also shown in other two variables.
 Let's check whether number of the NAs in "Frontage.road.Breadth.m." matches the number of "No facing road" in "Frontage.road.Direction" as well as the number of "" (Blank) in "Frontage.road.Classification.".
 In the final step, we replace the NAs in Frontage.road.Breadth.m. with 0.

-* #### Frontage: This variable means how long the front of a house is connected to the road.
+* #### Frontage:
+This variable means how long the front of a house is connected to the road.
 There are total 3053 data containing missing values.
 The missing value may be because no road connected to this house.
 There are total 2016 data falling in this category and 1037 NAs are still remained.
 As I have no idea why these 1037 data are missing, it is not safe to impute or delete those data.
 As the correlation of this variable with the price is very low, I decide not to include this variable when building model in this version.
 At least, there are already three variables related to the road:  "Frontage.road.Breadth.m.", "Frontage.road.Direction", and "Frontage.road.Classification".

 Price and Frontage:
 ![Price_Frontage](/Result/Price_Frontage.png?raw=true)

-* #### "Total.floor.area.m.2.": This is the most important predictor.
+* #### "Total.floor.area.m.2.":
+This is the most important predictor.
 For apartment and house containing only one floor, the floor area equals to it area.
 Therefore, I just copy the value of "Area" to this variable and omit those data containing missing values.
 Now the correlation is more clear.I also notice that there are some outliers.
 I will deal with those data later.

 Price and floor area (new):
 ![Price_floor_area1](/Result/Price_floor_area1.png?raw=true)

-* #### "Maximus.Building.Coverage.Ratio..." and "Maximus.Floor.area.Ratio...": The maximum coverage ratio and floor ratio is regulated by laws.
+* #### "Maximus.Building.Coverage.Ratio..." and "Maximus.Floor.area.Ratio...":
+The maximum coverage ratio and floor ratio is regulated by laws.
 I could not make any imputation about those missing values based on other variables.
 In fact, given the low relationship between price and these two variables, it is not necessary to keep these two variables.
 Therefore, I decide to dropout these two variables.

 Price and maximum buidling coverage ratio:
 ![Price_maxi_building_coverage](/Result/Price_maxi_building_coverage.png?raw=true)